GHOST-Aram/e-commerce-api/README.md

 You can use the same commands above to run the other apps in this project.
 Remember to substitute the app name with the target app name.

 ## Compile Typescript code.
-This project has been created using Typescript.
-It's OK to run Typescript code in development mode.
-When it's time for deployment, it's recommended to deploy a build code rather than the development code.
-This section of the documentation will guide you on how to compile the source code of each microservice app into JavaScript build code.
+This project is created using Typescript.
+While it's OK to run Typescript code in development mode, plain JavaScript is recommended for deployment.
+This section of the documentation provides a guide on how to compile the source code of each app into JavaScript build code.

 This project is designed to allow for independent code compilation in any app.
 Compiling the source code of an app in this project can be done in two ways: